 - Fresh strawberries – to keep them fresh after buying them, try a vinegar wash, it’s magic!
 After you hull the berries, cut them in half but don’t slice them, it will make the cobbler too runny.

-- Sugar – you need some for taste and to thicken the cobbler.
+- Sugar – you need sugar not only to sweeten but to thicken the cobbler.

 - Cornstarch – strawberries are mostly water so you need a thickener.

-- Pantry items for the topping – flour, sugar, butter, baking powder, cinnamon and vanilla.
+- Pantry items for the topping – flour, sugar, butter, milk, baking powder, cinnamon and vanilla.

-- Demerara sugar – add this to the top of the biscuits to sweeten things up a bit.
+- Demerara sugar – add this to the top of the biscuits to sweeten things up a bit, you can also use turbinado sugar, both have larger crystals and work great on desserts.

-Step 2: Mix the dry ingredients in a food processor and add cold butter and process until the butter is the size of a pea.
+Mix the dry ingredients in a food processor and add cold butter and process until the butter is the size of a pea.
 Then add a mixture of cold milk and an egg and vanilla and process just until it comes together.
-Use an ice-cream scoop to scoop it onto the topof the fruit.
+Use an ice-cream scoop to scoop it onto the top of the fruit.

 If you don’t have a food processor or just don’t feel like getting it out, you can incorporate the butter with a pastry cutter or fork.